 15. The Silver Heel – ‘I Started Early – Took My Dog’ by Emily Dickinson

-The Opening Doors to Quality Writingseries has been shortlisted for the 2017 Education Resources Awards in the Educational Book Award category.
+The Opening Doors to Quality Writingseries won the 2017 Education Resources Awards in the Educational Book Award category.

 Click here to view a collection of written work produced by school children aged 10-13 who are following the passages and exercises related to the texts included in this book.